Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 In drug discovery, GNNs are often exploited for molecular property prediction (Fig~\ref{fgr:archs_gnn}A).
-For instance, Kearnes et al \cite{kearnes2016molecular} developed Weave to perform graph convolutions for representation learning based on undirected molecular graphs, where the graph convolutions, nonetheless, did not outperform the fingerprint-based models back in 2016.
+For instance, Kearnes et al \cite{kearnes2016molecular} developed Weave to perform graph convolutions on molecular graphs for representation learning, where the graph convolutions, nonetheless, did not outperform the fingerprint-based models back in 2016.
 Later, Gilmer et al \cite{gilmer2017neural} proposed MPNN as a unified framework for quantum chemical properties prediction.
 MPNN has two phases in the forward pass, namely, message passing and readout.
-During message passing, for each atom, feature vectors from its neighbors are propagated, based on the graph structure, into a message vector; the hidden vectors for each node are updated by the message vector.
-A readout function is then used to aggregate the feature vectors to form a graph feature vector, which can be passed to a fully connected layer for downstream prediction.
-Yang et al \cite{yang2019analyzing} then expanded MPNN into Directed MPNN (D-MPNN), which uses messages associated with directed edges (bonds) instead of nodes (atoms) used in MPNN, thereby preventing repeated message passing from the same node.
-Notably, Yang et al \cite{yang2019analyzing} also introduced a practice to concatenate the 200 global molecular features calculated by RDKit \cite{Landrum2016RDKit2016_09_4} with the learned features by D-MPNN for downstream prediction, which is also adopted later works \cite{rong2020grover}.
-Xiong et al \cite{xiong2019pushing} then introduced graph attention mechanism into GNNs, Attentive FP, which can capture topologically adjacent atoms' interaction for improved molecular property prediction.
-More recently, Withnall et al \cite{withnall2020building} also made augmentations to the MPNN and proposed Attention MPNN (AMPNN) and Edge Memory Neural Network (EMNN) for physicochemical property prediction.
-So far, GNNs have been extensively applied for molecular property prediction, such as SchNet \cite{schutt2017schnet}, PotentialNet \cite{feinberg2018potentialnet}, and DimeNet \cite{klicpera2020directional}, among others \cite{altae2017low, mayr2018large, liu2018n, lu2019molecular, cai2019deep, wang2019molecule, hu2019strategies, hao2020asgn, nguyen2020meta}.
-Moreover, subgraphs directly map to molecular substructures, which also results in enhanced model interpretability \cite{li2019deepchemstable, xiong2019pushing, tang2020self, pathak2020chemically}.
+During message passing, for each atom, feature vectors from its neighbors are propagated into a message vector wherein the hidden vector for the atom is updated by the message vector.
+A readout function is used to aggregate the feature vectors into a graph feature vector, which is then passed to a fully connected layer for downstream predictions.
+Yang et al \cite{yang2019analyzing} then expanded MPNN into directed MPNN (D-MPNN), which uses messages associated with directed edges (bonds) instead of nodes (atoms) used in MPNN, thereby preventing repeated message passing from the same node.
+Notably, Yang et al \cite{yang2019analyzing} also introduced a practice to concatenate the 200 global molecular features calculated by RDKit \cite{Landrum2016RDKit2016_09_4} with the learned features by D-MPNN for downstream predictions, also adopted in later works \cite{rong2020grover}.
+Xiong et al \cite{xiong2019pushing} integrated graph attention mechanism into GNNs and developed Attentive FP, which is able capture topologically adjacent atoms' interactions for improved molecular property prediction.
+More recently, Withnall et al \cite{withnall2020building} also made augmentations to the MPNN and proposed attention MPNN (AMPNN) and edge memory neural network (EMNN) for physicochemical property prediction.
+So far, GNNs have been widely applied for molecular property prediction.
+More examples include as SchNet \cite{schutt2017schnet}, PotentialNet \cite{feinberg2018potentialnet}, and DimeNet \cite{klicpera2020directional}, among others \cite{altae2017low, mayr2018large, liu2018n, lu2019molecular, cai2019deep, wang2019molecule, hu2019strategies, hao2020asgn, nguyen2020meta}.
+Moreover, subgraphs can directly map to molecular substructures, which also improves interpretability \cite{li2019deepchemstable, xiong2019pushing, tang2020self, pathak2020chemically}.